-You have changed, your life is different now
+You’ve changed, your life is different now.

-If this is you, begin to let the idea sink in that you don’t have to keep all these things just because in the past you had the time and space to use them.
+Begin to let the idea sink in that you don’t have to keep all these things just because in the past you had the time and space to use them.
 You have changed and your life is different now.
 Open up to the potential that it could be very liberating to let these things go.
 When you pare down to the amount that’s practical to keep, you may find that a huge weight has been lifted.

 Some of her fabric projects were quilts that were already designed, planned out and ready to be stitched.
 She had put a lot of time and creativity into each project, but the projects weren’t complete.
 She decided she would commit to completing each quilt and then sell them.
 The idea of completing her creations, putting them out into the world and at the same time potentially earning money doing so made her very excited!